Hiwonder-docs/Jetson-Orin-Nano/source/docs/7_AI_Fundamental_Course.md

 <img class="common_img" src="../_static/media/chapter_7/section_4/media/image16.png" style="width:500px" />

-The first parameter inside the function’s parentheses, `'MediaPipe Selfie Segmentation'`, is the window name, and the second parameter`, output_image`, is the image to be displayed.
+The first parameter inside the function's parentheses, `'MediaPipe Selfie Segmentation'`, is the window name, and the second parameter`, output_image`, is the image to be displayed.

 ## 7.5 3D Object Detection

-This section uses MediaPipe’s 3D object detection model to display 3D bounding boxes of objects in the image.
+This section uses MediaPipe's 3D object detection model to display 3D bounding boxes of objects in the image.

 Object detection is a widely studied problem in computer vision.
 By extending predictions to 3D, you can capture the size, position, and orientation of objects in the world, enabling various applications in robotics, autonomous vehicles, image retrieval, and augmented reality.

 ### 7.5.1 Program Logic

-First, import MediaPipe’s 3D Objection and obtain the live camera feed by subscribing to topic messages.
+First, import MediaPipe's 3D Objection and obtain the live camera feed by subscribing to topic messages.

 Next, process the image, such as flipping it, and perform 3D object detection on it.